basepr1me/SecuritX/README.md

 # SecuritX

 SecuritX is a simple and secure document uploader for easy sharing of protected health information (PHI) PDFs.
-SecuritX is developed on OpenBSD.
+SecuritX is developed on OpenBSD using the Laminas framework.

 # Features